nitreojs/vk-cover-spotify-playback/README.md

 doing that since i was not properly testing the "adaptivity" of this renderer on resolutions other than 1920x640 so please stick with 1920x640 as it is the minimum possible resolution vk requires for the cover

+---

+even though this project is published under WTFPL license please consider leaving a link to the @starkow Telegram channel, it means a lot to me. thanks!

 <div align='center'>
   <b>created by <a href="https://t.me/starkow">t.me/starkow</a></b>
 </div>